\n\n

 Ongoing (quarterly): Monitor market changes.
 New aligner vendors launch constantly.
 Pricing shifts.
 Invisalign might drop prices to compete (they haven't yet, but if market share erodes another 10 points, they will).
 Stay flexible.
 The aligner market is in flux.
 Operators who adapt win.
 Operators who cling to single-vendor exclusivity lose.

 The clear aligner market fractured because Invisalign's pricing power broke.
 Patients have options.
 So do you.
-Use that leverage.
+Use that use.
 Offer a menu, optimize margins, and win on volume and execution instead of brand exclusivity.